 RECONSIDERATION

-ICANN shall have in place a process by which any person or entity materially affected by an action or inaction of the ICANN Board or Staff may request (“Requestor”) the review or reconsideration of that action or inaction by the Board. (“Staff” includes employees and individual long-term paid contractors serving in locations where ICANN does not have the mechanisms to employ such contractors directly.)
+ICANN shall have in place a process by which any person or entity materially affected by an action or inaction of the ICANN Board or Staff may request (“Requestor”) the review or reconsideration of that action or inaction by the Board.
+For purposes of these Bylaws, “Staff” includes employees and individual long-term paid contractors serving in locations where ICANN does not have the mechanisms to employ such contractors directly.

-The EC may file a Reconsideration Request (as defined below in Section 4.2(c) if approved pursuant to Section 4.3 of the Annex D (“Community Reconsideration Request”) and if the matter relates to the powers and rights of the EC as defined in Article 6 of these Bylaws.
-The EC Chairs Council shall act as the Requestor for such a Community Reconsideration Request and shall act on behalf of the EC for such Reconsideration Request as directed by the Decisional Participants, as further described in Section 4.3 of Annex D.
+The EC may file a Reconsideration Request (as defined below in Section 4.2(c)) if approved pursuant to Section 4.3 of Annex D (“Community Reconsideration Request”) and if the matter relates to the exercise of the powers and rights of the EC (as defined in Article 6) pursuant to and in compliance with the requirements of these Bylaws and the Articles of Incorporation.
+The EC Chairs Council shall act as the Requestor for such a Community Reconsideration Request and shall act on behalf of the EC for such Community Reconsideration Request as directed by the Decisional Participants, as further described in Section 4.3 of Annex D.

 A Requestor may submit a request for reconsideration or review of an ICANN action or inaction (“Reconsideration Request”) to the extent that the Requestor has been adversely affected by: